Compact Binaries through a Lens: Silent vs. Detectable Microlensing for the LIGO-Virgo-KAGRA Gravitational Wave Observatories: Point mass lens

-These remarks are important, since the effect of the oscillations on the waveform $\tilde{h}_{UL} (f)$ can be commonly mistaken by other ``mimickers" like precession \cite{hannam14,schmidt15} or eccentricity \cite{ramos-buades22}.
-For these, the waveform is modulated at the source, while the lens modulates the waveform on its way to the observer.
-The regular spacing of the oscillations is characteristic to the lensing effect and is related to the phase difference (including a Morse phase shift) between the two GO paths.
-Knowing that the oscillations are equally spaced could be one way to distinguish the lensing case from the ``mimickers" when enough of the signal is detected.
-As a comparison, precession does not induce regularly spaced oscillations -- there the oscillations are more pronounced at low frequencies \cite{hannam14,schmidt15}.

-For a given choice of parameters $M_L$ and $y$, the lensing effect on GWs in the LVK range (shown by vertical dashed lines in Fig.~\ref{fig:regions}) can fall into the GO oscillating region, the amplification region, or into the intermediate part, depending on the lens mass, as seen in Fig.~\ref{fig:regions}.
+For a given choice of parameters $M_L$ and $y$, the lensing effect on GWs in the LVK range (shown by vertical dashed lines in Fig.~\ref{fig:regions}) will be different depending on the parameters' values, as explained in Appendices A and B. The frequency range can fall into the GO oscillating region (higher masses and/or $y$), the amplification region (lower masses and/or $y$), or into the intermediate part, as seen in Fig.~\ref{fig:regions}.
 If the mass is very low (e.g. $M_L=30 M_\odot$), the effect will be mainly amplification.
-If the mass is higher, then oscillations will appear.
-The spacing of the oscillations will dependent on the product $y \, t_M$ [Eq.~\eqref{eq:freq-spacing}], while the amplification of the maxima and minima will be only dependent on $y$ [Eq.~\eqref{F_GO_maxmin}].
+If the mass is higher, then oscillations will appear (see Appendix C for the effects on the waveform).
+The spacing of the oscillations will dependent on the product $y \, M_L$ [Eq.~\eqref{eq:freq-spacing}], while the amplification of the maxima and minima will be only dependent on $y$ [Eq.~\eqref{F_GO_maxmin}].

 For calculations that are numerically expensive we use a hybrid transmission factor function that takes the value of the full-wave $F$ from Eq.~\eqref{F_PML} at low frequencies and its GO limit given by Eq.~\eqref{F_GO_amp1} at high frequencies.
 The simplicity of the GO formula makes the computation much faster.
 As a matching point between these solutions, we take the frequency of the third oscillation maximum to ensure a smooth transition.